A Diffusive Classification Loss for Learning Energy-based Generative Models: Learning energies via classification

-where $\ptheta_{t_i}(y)=\exp(-\Utheta_{t_i}(y)+\Ftheta_{t_i})$ and $t_i$ are sampled independently and uniformly from $[0,T]$.
+where $t_i$ are sampled from $U([0,T])$, and $Y_{t_i}$ are sampled from $p_{t_i}$.
 It is noticeable that $\Ftheta_t$ aims not normalizing $\ptheta_t$ but providing extra degree of freedom to aid training, which follows the same spirit as \cite{Gutmann2010noise}.
 In practice, $\Ftheta_t$ is implemented as a bias on the last layer of the neural network $\Utheta_t$.

 The objective (\ref{eq:multi-clf-loss}) reformulates the task of estimating the EBM as a multi-class classification problem.
 Consider a sample $y$ associated with a label $c$.
 If $c = i$, this indicates that $y$ was generated from the marginal distribution at time $t_i$.
 In multinomial logistic regression, the goal is to estimate the posterior distribution over classes given the data $y$.
 Here, the class-conditional probability $p(\cdot | c = i)$ is modeled by $\ptheta_{t_i}$.
-If we further assume that all $N$ labels are equally likely, i.e., $p(c = i) = 1/N$ , then the posterior probabilities take the following form
+If we further assume that all $N$ labels are equally likely, i.e., $p(c = i) = 1/N$, then the posterior probabilities are